-A set of 20 flat diapers and 2 PUL diaper covers has costed as much as set of disposable diapers for about two months.
-At home I had already 2 diaper covers and some flat diapers.
+A set of 20 flat diapers and 2 one-size, adjustable PUL diaper covers has cost as much as a set of disposable diapers for about two months.
+At home, I had already 2 diaper covers and some flat diapers.

-Beginning cloth diapering – advantages and disadvanteges I see after a month
+Beginning cloth diapering – advantages and disadvantages I see after a month

 – I’m not producing terrible waste: diapers and their packagings.
 What is more, disposable diapers contain urine converted into a gel that is trapped in plastic for many, many years.
 There is trapped water, which because of this artificial gel forms will not return to circulation for a long time.

 – I’m not putting strong chemicals (that are ingredients of disposable diapers) on my baby’s skin.
 Skin absorbs substances that are in contact with it and they go inside our bodies.
 And in disposable diapers there are carcinogenic dioxins, heavy metals, unnecessary perfumes and more…